 We have more than 300 courses in dozens of exciting study pathways for you to choose the perfect course to meet your career goals.
-Search now and return here once you've found the course you want for instructions on how to apply.
+Search now and return here once applications have opened for instructions on how to apply.

-If you need assistance at any point during the process, or need help finding the best course for you, call our friendly course information team on 1800 001 001 or email us at firstname.lastname@example.org.
+If you need assistance planning your application, understanding the application process, or need help finding the best course for you, call our friendly course information team on 1800 001 001 or email us at email@example.com.

 Most applications for our courses are via the TAFE Admissions website.
 Many of our courses will be offered with a blended, flexible delivery model to enable social distancing measures to be undertaken during the COVID-19 pandemic.
 This approach may include a mix of online and classroom based delivery, as well as practical and work experience placements.
 Lecturers will provide specific instructions to their student groups on how training will be undertaken.